zm711/NeuralAnalysis/README.md

  Many *in vivo* experiments are based on recording neural activity in response to stimulus data.
 Stimulus data also needs to be loaded as a specific dictionary structure.
 Since I use Intan for recording data and stimuli, I use their python code for extracting stimulus data and generating this dictionary.
 If another data recording system is used the general format required is: eventTimes['stim channel']['EventTime']: np.array (of events), eventTimes['stim channel']['Length']: np.array (of lengths for each event), eventTimes['stim channel']['TrialGroup']: np.array of the different degree of stim (for example changing light orientation or changing pressure of stimuli) and eventTimes['stim channel']['Stim']: str ( the name of the stimulus for plotting).

  #### Intan_helpers Folder
- Includes functions to run intan data automatically along with my functions for prepping the stimulus data from the .rhd file.
+ Includes functions to run intan data automatically along with my functions for prepping the stimulus data from the `.rhd` file.
 To generate an appropriate `eventTimes` for the class reading through these functions will be key.
-For the most up to date intan functions they offer their functions as a zip file although of note if downloading from their website I changed the import structure to fit with my pipeline (ie from intan_helpers.file import function)
+For the most up to date intan functions they offer their functions as a zip file although *if downloading from their website* I changed the import structure to fit with my pipeline (ie from intan_helpers.file import function)

  ## Initialize the class
- The class is initialized by the spike data (sp) and the stimuli data (eventTimes).
+ The class is initialized by the spike data `sp` and the stimuli data `eventTimes`.

  ```python
  from ClusterAnalysis import ClusterAnalysis